Kendal_lines2.png

 Years later, Transport Kendall continues to influence and guide transportation improvements in Kendall Square.

-See City of Cambridge Multi-Use Path Project
+City of Cambridge: Grand Junction Multi-Use Path

 Transport Kendall was published in 2017.
-This page has been updated as of January 1, 2026.
+This page has been updated as of March, 2026.